Business Done Properly

 We also know that there are major problems of poverty, slavery and child labour in some cocoa-producing countries and that we have a massive responsibility to ensure we don’t turn a blind eye.
 Ethical cocoa sourcing has always been a core philosophy of Montezuma’s.

-Our business has grown and we now have a far wider range and consequently, we have had to find other sources of cocoa to meet demand but which still meet our taste and ethical credentials.
-We work with a number of suppliers to ensure that all our ethically sourced chocolate meets stringent ethical criteria and certifications which include Rainforest Alliance, UTZ, Soil Association and Cocoa Horizons.
-Our priority is to buy the best tasting responsibly sourced cocoa to make our chocolate and this is why we do not narrow ourselves to an individual cocoa growing region or certification.
-As long as every chocolate purchase we make plays a part in improving the industry and the lives of farmers.
+Our business has grown, and we now have a far wider range and consequently, we have had to find other sources of cocoa to meet demand, but which also meet our taste and ethical credentials.
+We work with a number of suppliers to source the best-tasting chocolate but everything we buy must also meet stringent ethical standards and certifications which include Rainforest Alliance, Soil Association and Cocoa Horizons.
+Taste is so important to us and therefore we have never felt the need to commit to one certification or region as long as every chocolate purchase we make plays a part in improving the industry and the lives of farmers.

 Our key principles for sourcing cocoa are: